edditdev/veety/README.md

-# VEETY - Remote Access Trojan 🐀 BETA
+# VEETY - R.A.T 🐀 BETA | No port forwarding

 Welcome to **VEETY - R.A.T**! 🚀 This repository introduces an innovative and user-friendly Remote Access Tool (R.A.T) that redefines the way you interact with remote systems.
 <H2>Hassle-Free Networking | No PORT forwarding and NETWORK configurations R.A.T</H2>